Commercial Salmon Fisheries

 Taku River Fishwheels - Sockeye Counts

-Fish wheels on the Taku River are an essential platform for the sockeye salmon mark-recapture program, which provides inseason and postseason escapement estimates.
+Fish wheels on the Taku River are an essential platform for the Chinook, sockeye, and coho salmon mark-recapture program, which provides inseason and postseason escapement estimates.
 Because fish wheel catchability can be affected by factors such as water level, fish size, abundance, daily spin time, etc., daily fish wheel catches do not necessarily have a meaningful relationship with upriver abundance.
-In 2018 fishwheel operation protocols were revised and now spin 18 hours a day instead of 16 hours a day) so catch numbers are not comparable to previous years.
+In 2023, fish wheel operation protocols were changed (fish wheels operations are now 8 hours a day instead of 16 hours a day) so catch numbers are not comparable to previous years.
 Questions related to the Taku River fish wheel project can be directed to Jeff Williams at (907) 465-8251.

 Taku Management Model

 This is the last inseason estimate, we are now in coho salmon management.

 Note: The capture-recapture estimate is based on inseason information; as the season progresses the estimate will become more reliable because more data will be available to inform the estimate.
 Early season, the terminal run estimate is primarily based on a projection using the 10-year average fish wheels run timing and by the end of season it is mostly based on real-time data.

 |Projected U.S. commercial catch Taku fish||58,296|